CoreySL/blabble/README.md

 # ideas-site
-A website where users can view, submit, and rate different ideas.
+A twitter-esque website where users can view, submit, and rate different ideas.